artsy/fresnel/README.md

 ## Server-side Rendering (SSR) Usage

 The first important thing to note is that when server-rendering with `@artsy/fresnel`, all breakpoints get rendered by the server.
-Each Media component is wrapped by plain CSS that will only show that breakpoint if it matches the user's current browser size.
-This means that the client can accurately start rendering the HTML/CSS while it receives it, which is long before the React application has booted.
+Each `Media` component is wrapped by plain CSS that will only show that breakpoint if it matches the user's current browser size.
+This means that the client can accurately start rendering the HTML/CSS while it receives the markup, which is long before the React application has booted.
 This improves perceived performance for end-users.

-Why not just the one that the current device needs?
-A couple reasons.
+Why not just render the one that the current device needs?
+A couple of reasons.
 First, we can't accurately identify which breakpoint your device needs on the server.
 We could use a library to sniff the browser user-agent, but those aren't always accurate, and they wouldn't give us all the information we need to know when we are server-rendering.

-What this means in practice is we can automatically match layouts for mobile, difficult-to-infer "in between" sizes, or whatever outlandish media query one might need to design for because we don't need JS or server-side "hints" to determine whether a media query is active or not.
-Once client-side JS boots and React attaches, it simply washes over and removes markup that is unneeded, via a `matchMedia` call.
+Once client-side JS boots and React attaches, it simply washes over the DOM and removes markup that is unneeded, via a `matchMedia` call.

-This is a unique solution to the long-standing problem of how best to design for, and respond to, layouts that can be viewed on any kind of device, and at any size, but which also need to be server-side rendered.

 ### SSR Example